DanYellow/misc-tests/webpack-presentation-examples/webpack-samples/loaders/README.md

-## webpack-samples/basic
+## webpack-samples/loaders
-Goal : Show how a basic webpack configuration renders the same result as vanilla browserify
+Goal : Show how use loaders in webpack
 ______________________________________

 ### Commands